HannachiHassen/SDLC-Interview-Questions/README.md

 ## What if the application has functionality that wasn't in the requirements?
 It may take serious effort to determine if an application has significant unexpected or hidden functionality, which it would indicate deeper problems in the software development process.
 If the functionality isn't necessary to the purpose of the application, it should be removed, as it may have unknown impacts or dependencies that were not taken into account by the designer or the customer.

-## Why do you recommend that we test during the design phase?
-Because testing during the design phase can prevent defects later on.
-We recommend verifying three things...
-1. Verify the design is good, efficient, compact, testable and maintainable.
-2. Verify the design meets the requirements and is complete (specifies all relationships between modules, how to pass data, what happens in exceptional circumstances, starting state of each module and how to guarantee the state of each module).
-3. Verify the design incorporates enough memory, I/O devices and quick enough runtime for the final product.

-## What makes a good test engineer?
-Has a "test to break" attitude.
-1. Takes the point of view of the customer,
-2. Has a strong desire for quality,
-3. Has an attention to detail, He's also
-4. Tactful and diplomatic and
-5. Has good a communication skill, both oral and written.
-And he
-6. Has previous software development experience, too.

 ## Why are there so many software bugs?
 Generally speaking, there are bugs in software because of unclear requirements, software complexity, programming errors, changes in requirements, errors made in bug tracking, time pressure, poorly documented code and/or bugs in tools used in software development.